Australian Government advice for Qatar

 Traffic accidents are among Qatar’s leading causes of death.
 The combination of Qatar’s many roundabouts, road construction and high speeds by drivers make driving in Qatar challenging and dangerous.
 Driving on rural roads in Qatar may be dangerous because of unsafe driving practices, insufficient lighting and the presence of wandering animals.
 For further advice, see our road travel page.

-Women should take care when travelling alone, particularly after dark.
+Women should take care when travelling alone in Qatar, particularly after dark.

-Travellers entering the Gulf area by sea should be aware that many areas are sensitive in relation to security and territory.
+Travellers entering the Gulf area by sea should be aware that many areas are sensitive due to security issues and territorial disputes.
 In particular, maritime boundaries and the islands of Abu Musa and the Tunbs in the southern Gulf are the subject of jurisdictional disputes.
-There are reports of arrests, detentions and inspections of vessels.
+There have been reports of arrests, detentions and inspections of vessels.

-When you are in Qatar, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.
+You are subject to the local laws of Qatar, including ones that appear harsh by Australian standards.
+If you’re arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter .
+But we can't get you out of trouble or out of jail.
+Research laws before travelling, especially for an extended stay.

 Australians who might engage in activities that involve local legal matters, particularly with regard to family law (divorce, child custody and child support), are strongly advised to seek professional advice and ensure they are aware of their rights and responsibilities.
-See also Information for Dual Nationals below.
+Decisions relating to child custody are based on Islamic law.
+See also Information on Dual nationals below.

 An employer’s permission to leave Qatar, in the form of an exit permit, is required prior to departure under Qatari Labour Law.